jwilksftw/BLS-Work-broken-links-finder/README.md

 # BLS-Work-broken-links-finder
-Before I made this program, there was no way to check to see if any of the over 2,000 links on the Occupational Outlook Handbook (http://www.bls.gov/ooh) had broken/changed/404'd.
+Before I made this program, there was no way to check to see if any of the over 2,000 links in the Occupational Outlook Handbook (http://www.bls.gov/ooh) had broken/changed/404'd.

 This program runs in 2 parts.
 The first part pulls all of the external links from the publication and stores their